emb-riscv/specs-markdown/startup.md

 For a RISC-V hart, the minimum information required to start a hart is:

 - a pointer to the startup routine
-- a pointer to the main stack (SP)
+- a pointer to the main stack (`spm`)
-- a pointer to the RISC-V global pointer (GP)
+- a pointer to the RISC-V global pointer (`gp`)
 - a pointer to the exception table

 All pointers are XLEN bits.

 For further extensions, a few words at the end of the startup area are reserved.

 > <sup>The pointer to the exception table must be known by the hart before entering the startup code, to catch possible execution faults in the startup code.</sup>

 ## Usage

 With the above definition of a startup block, there is no need for any assembly instructions, the entire startup code can be written in C/C++.

 ```c++
 #if defined __cplusplus